darenma/MultitaskCognition/README.md

 We will shortly share 2 example MRI scans for testing the script.

+## Step 1: Co-registration and Segmentation using [FSL-FAST](https://web.mit.edu/fsl_v5.0.10/fsl/doc/wiki/FAST.html) on MRI files.

+## Step 2: Train the UNet and MedicalNet Models.

+## Step 3: Analyze the results and conduct feature importance.

+## Step 4: Finetune the model on stage and seeding results from EBM (Paper 2: WIP).

 ##
 If you have any question please reach out via daren.ma@ucsf.edu